guibranco/gstraccini-bot-handler/README.md

 ## About the Bot

-[GStraccini-bot](https://bot.straccini.com) automates key repository tasks, managing pull requests, issues, comments, and commits to help maintain a clean, organized, and healthy project environment.
+[GStraccini-bot](https://bot.straccini.com) automates essential repository tasks, managing pull requests, issues, comments, and commits to help maintain a clean, organized, healthy project environment.
 This lets you focus on development and problem-solving.

 ---